vi34/jackson-processor/README.md

 # jackson-processor
 Annotation Processor for Jackson library

-JacksonProcessor generates implementation of _JsonSerializer_ and _JsonDeserializer_ for _@GenerateClasses_ annotated classes.
+JacksonProcessor generates implementation of _JsonSerializer_ and _JsonDeserializer_ classes.

+To generate JsonSerializer, class must be marked with Jackson _@JsonSerialize_ annotation.
+To generate JsonDeserializer, class must be marked with Jackson _@JsonDeserialize_ annotation.

+If _using_ value is absent in annotation, generated classes will be automatically registered as default serializer/deserializer. (_using_ property will be set)